tomatolog/manticore/docs/12_sphinxconf_options_reference/data_source_configuration_options/sqlcolumn_buffers.rst

 actually used length is likely considerably less.
 However, the receiving buffers still need to be allocated upfront, and their sizes have to be determined.
-When the driver does not report the column length at all, Sphinx allocates default 1 KB buffers for each non-char column, and 1 MB buffers for each char column.
+When the driver does not report the column length at all, Manticore allocates default 1 KB buffers for each non-char column, and 1 MB buffers for each char column.
 Driver-reported column length also gets clamped by an upper limit of 8 MB, so in case the driver reports (almost) a 2 GB column length, it will be clamped and a 8 MB buffer will